Billing Collection Rights and Responsibilities

 - To ensure student's name, email address and mailing address are correct and if not to update online through MyMHCC or notify Admissions and Records by fax (503) 491-7388, phone (503) 491-7393 or in person.

-- To submit disputes of charges and petitions for removal of charges in writing with the Associate Vice President for Enrollment Services by the fourth week of the term.
+- To submit disputes of charges and petitions for removal of charges in writing with the Director of Enrollment Management by the fourth week of the term.

 - Pay all penalties, costs and legal fees associated with collection of their student account.

 - If a student is under 18 years of age, they will be held liable for all charges incurred and educational loan contracts under Oregon Revised Statutes 348.105.